Václav Klaus Jr.: Political career

-Education adviser
+Education adviser to ODS

-In March 2014, Klaus became Chief Education Adviser to the Civic Democratic Party (ODS).
-Klaus is highly critical of Minister of Education Kateřina Valachová, and opposed her changes to the roles of school headmasters.
-He also opposes inclusion, and expressed support for a headmistress who banned the wearing of Hijabs in her school.
+In March 2014, Klaus became chief education adviser to the Civic Democratic Party (ODS).
+He was highly critical of Minister of Education Kateřina Valachová, and opposed her changes to the roles of school headmasters.
+He also opposed inclusion, and expressed support for a headteacher who banned the wearing of hijabs in her school.

 2017 legislative election

 Klaus rejoined ODS in January 2016, having previously been a member from 2002 to 2008.

 On 26 September 2016, Klaus announced his intention to participate in the 2017 legislative election.
-Klaus won the first nomination on 26 January 2017, supported by the Prague 6 ODS organisation.
-He participated in the legislative election in Prague, where he was third on the ODS ballot.
+He won the nomination on 26 January 2017, supported by the Prague 6 ODS organisation.
+He participated in the legislative election in Prague, where he was third on the ODS candidate list, and was elected to the Chamber of Deputies with over 20,000 preferential votes, the second most of all candidates.
+He subsequently became the chair of the Education Committee.

-He supports Czech withdrawal from the European Union and a strict immigration policy.
-He was suggested by some political commentators like Petr Honzejk and Martin Zvěřina as a possible future leader of the party, and possible rival to the incumbent leader, Petr Fiala, but he was expelled on 16 March 2019, with party officials citing his controversial behaviour.

-He was elected a Member of the Chamber of Deputies and received over 20,000 preferential votes, the second highest total of all candidates.
-He subsequently became the Chairman of the Education Committee.

-Klaus Jr. became involved in conflicts with the party leadership following his election to the Chamber of Deputies due to his controversial statements and his support for Ladislav Jakl during the 2018 Senate election.
-This resulted in his expulsion from the party in March 2019.
-Zuzana Majerová-Zahradníková reacted to Klaus's expulsion by resigning from the party.
+Although he was suggested by some political commentators – including Petr Honzejk and Martin Zvěřina – as a potential future leader of the party, and possible rival to the incumbent leader, Petr Fiala, Klaus Jr. became involved in conflicts with the party leadership following his election to the Chamber of Deputies due to his controversial statements and his support for Ladislav Jakl during the 2018 Senate election.
+This resulted in his expulsion from the party on 16 March 2019.
+Zuzana Majerová also resigned from the party in response to Klaus's expulsion.

 Tricolour

-Following his expulsion from ODS, Klaus Jr. announced that he would found a new party.
+Following his expulsion from ODS, Klaus announced that he would found a new party.
 He introduced the party, the Tricolour Citizens' Movement, at a press conference on 10 June 2019.
 In March 2021, Klaus Jr. announced his resignation from all political functions for personal reasons.